 Differences between generational needs

-- Eight in 10 millennials look for a manager to act as a mentor or coach
+- Eight in 10 Millennials look for a manager to act as a mentor or coach

-- Baby boomers want a boss to be ethical, fair and consistent
+- Baby Boomers want a boss to be ethical, fair and consistent

-- When it comes to motivation, boomers are attracted to more money and working in an innovative environment, while millennials look for company values
+- When it comes to motivation, Boomers are attracted to more money and working in an innovative environment, while Millennials look for company values

 Across the generations, happiness at work means different things to different people.
-18-34-year olds want to feel appreciated, have pride in the organisation and a feel sense of accomplishment are the top three factors.
-For 55+-year olds, being treated with fairness and respect, feeling appreciated and good team management are at the top of their lists.
+18-34-year-olds want to feel appreciated, have pride in the organisation and a feel sense of accomplishment are the top three factors.
+For 55+-year-olds, being treated with fairness and respect, feeling appreciated and good team management are at the top of their lists.

-Where millennials thrive against other generations
+Where Millennials thrive against other generations

-What does the generations have in common?
+What do the generations have in common?

 Surprisingly despite their differences, and thoughts about the workplace, there are some similarities between the working generations.

-- Flexible schedules and flexible working – Around 74% of millennials, and 94% of baby boomers, want a flexible schedule that works for them.
+- Flexible schedules and flexible working: Around 74% of Millennials, and 94% of Baby Boomers, want a flexible schedule that works for them.
 The popularity of the ‘standard’ 9-5 appears to be on the decline as it looks as if most employees are interested in flexible hours and telecommuting.
-In addition, hot-desking and shared spaces appeal more to millennials than rows of desks and fixed computers, which baby boomers would be more used to.
+In addition, hot-desking and shared spaces appeal more to Millennials than rows of desks and fixed computers, which Baby Boomers would be more used to.

-- Making an impact – Gen Y employees are willing to stay at a company that shows appreciation for their work.
-Millennials, gen X and baby boomers all aspire to make an impact within an organisation, as well as be recognised for their work.
+- Making an impact: Gen Y employees are willing to stay at a company that shows appreciation for their work.
+Millennials, Gen X and Baby Boomers all aspire to make an impact within an organisation, as well as be recognised for their work.
 Managers should, therefore, start actively empowering and encouraging employees of all generations to succeed.

-According to research 40% of employers admit to relying on younger employees and graduates for their digital and tech skills instead of training mid to senior employees.
-Given the right opportunity and with the proper guidance, the digitally skilled youth of the country, could potentially provide a solution to organisations struggling to upskill their workforce to compete in the digital age.
+According to research, 40% of employers admit to relying on younger employees and graduates for their digital and tech skills instead of training mid to senior employees.
+Given the right opportunity and with the proper guidance, the digitally skilled youth of the country could potentially provide a solution to organisations struggling to upskill their workforce to compete in the digital age.